71f681c20d/sui-payroll/docs/arch.md

 - The Employee object needs to contain a destination address which will be used to send new `Payment` objects to at the time of creation
 - The `Business` object needs to contain various functions which are relevant to operating the business, such as modifying the `Treasury`, managing `Employees`, and generating `Payments`.
 These functions can only be called by `Employee` objects which have the appropriate `Entitlements` which authorize the employee to perform these transactions
 - The  `Entitlements` object contains a predefined list of entitlements which can be updated by an authorized `Employee`.
 It also contains a set of functions which allow an entitlement to be granted to or revoked from other employees.
 There should be a way to manage which entitlements an employee is authorized to grant or revoke, so they don't revoke the entitlement of the CEO, for example
+- The `Compensation` object belongs to the `Employee` object and can be updated to change the pay.
+The compensation contains a table of key/values, for example "bonus", 1000.
+When `Paystub` objects are created for that employee, the `Compensation` field is copied as a snapshot into the `Paystub`, which will describe the compensation breakdown at the time the payment was made

 Bridging
 - One nice feature about the application is that a `Treasury` can contain many different cryptocurrency reserve assets, like BTC, ETH, SOL, and stablecoins.